hexdsl/dotfiles/README.md

 ## Credits

-The wallpaper image file is courtesy of [Matthew Smith on Unsplash](https://unsplash.com/photos/Rfflri94rs8).
+The wallpaper image file is courtesy of [Eike Klingspohn on Unsplash](https://unsplash.com/photos/s-hJf5N5Pos).
+Used under the terms of the Unsplash license.

+The lock screen background is courtesy of [Jeremy Bishop on Unsplash](https://unsplash.com/photos/_EBv1BKtbvs).
 Used under the terms of the Unsplash license.

 The slick greeter background is courtesy of [Michael Fertig on Unsplash](https://unsplash.com/photos/DWWe3bhkj9k).
 Used under the terms of the Unsplash license.